Canonical 3D Deformer Maps: Unifying parametric and non-parametric methods for dense weakly-supervised category reconstruction: Canonical 3D Deformer Map representation

 This equation is similar to~\cref{e:repro_loss}, in particular, the canonical map is still computed in the image~$I$ to identify the landmark, however the shape $\vect{\alpha}$ and viewpoint $(R,\vect{t})$ are computed from another image~$I'$.
 Assuming that color constancy holds, we could then simply enforce~$I(\vect{y}) \approx I'(\hat{\vect{y}}')$, but this constraint is violated for non-Lambertian objects or images of different object instances.
 We thus relax this constraint by using a \emph{perceptual loss} $\mathcal{L}_\text{percep}$, which is based on comparing the activations of a pre-trained neural network instead~\cite{Zhang2018}.
 Please refer to \Cref{s:details_percept} in the sup.~mat.~for details.

-Due to the robustness of the perceptual loss, most images $I$ can be successfully matched to a fairly large set $\mathcal{P}_I = \{I'\}$ of other images, even if they contain a different instance of the object.
-To further increase robustness to occlusions, large viewpoint differences, and other nuisance factors, inspired by~\citet{Khot2019}, given a batch of training images, we compare each pixel in~$I$ only to the $k \leq |\mathcal{P}_I|$ images~$I'$ in the batch that match the pixel best.
+Due to the robustness of the perceptual loss, most images~$I$ can be successfully matched to a fairly large set $\mathcal{P}_I = \{I'\}$ of other images, even if they contain a different instance.
+To further increase robustness to occlusions and illumination differences caused by change of viewpoint, we follow~\citet{Khot2019}: given a batch of training images~$\mathcal{P}_I$, we compare each pixel in~$I$ only to $k \leq |\mathcal{P}_I|$ its counterparts in the batch that match the pixel best.
 This bring us to the following formulation:

 \paragraph{Learning the texture model.} The texture model $(C,\beta)$ can be learned in a similar manner, by minimizing the combination of the photometric and perceptual~\eqref{e:percep_k_loss} losses between the generated and original image.
 Please refer to the supplementary material for specific loss formulations.
 We do not back-propagate their gradients beyond the appearance model as it deteriorates the geometry.